 I currently hold an NSERC/CIHR/SSHRC or Mitacs Accelerate postdoctoral scholarship.
 Am I eligible?

 You are eligible to apply for the program; however, you may not hold a Mitacs Elevate award at the same time as any other federal, provincial, territorial, or Mitacs grant or scholarship.

 Can my academic supervisor be an adjunct professor or an assistant professor?

-Any professor who holds a faculty position at a Canadian university, is eligible to administer Tri-Council funds, and isin a position that allows them to supervise graduate students at the host university may act as your academic supervisor.
-Please contact your university to determine if they have specific regulations in this regard.
+Any professor who holds a faculty position at a Canadian academic institution, is eligible to administer Tri-Agency funds, and is in a position that allows them to supervise graduate students at the home academic institution may act as your academic supervisor.
+Please contact your academic institution to determine if they have specific regulations in this regard.

 My academic supervisor owns a spin-off company.
 Is it an eligible partner?

-Under the Mitacs Elevate program, partner organizations must be:
+Under the Mitacs Elevate program, partner organizations must be either:

 - a for-profit Canadian corporation

 - the Canadian business location of a foreign-owned for-profit corporation with significant Canadian operations